pattyjk/Bd_DB/BLASTn_tutorial.md

 dim(new)
 ```

 With this new ASV table you can do any analysis that you want (e.g. alpha diversity, modeling, making pretty pictures).
-But let's say you want to know the percent of inhibitory taxa in each sample, we an do that too!
+But let's say you want to know the percent of inhibitory/enhancing/non-inhibitory taxa in each sample, we an do that too!

 ```
 COMMAND
 ```
 This gives us a data frame with four columns (1) The sample name, (2) the total read count from the original ASV table, (3) the read count for inhibitory ASVs, (4) the percentage of reads that is inhhibitory (column 3/column 4*100).

+That's it (mic drop).
+This tutorial allows  you to search the entire database.
+If you have samples from say Madagascar, please see the tutorial on how to make custom databases/analyses that fit your needs (e.g. only isolates from Madagascar).